Publication Date: 03 Sept 2019

 Bethany House, a division of Baker Publishing Group

-This ARC copy was received from Bethany House Publishers and Netgalley.com in exchange for an honest review.
+This ARC copy was received from Bethany House and Netgalley.com.
 The above thoughts and opinions are wholly my own.